 I did it!
 Despite all my apprehensions and vociferous “no’s”, I finally took a deep breath and yanked the poor creature out of its buttery grave and into my mouth!
 Yes, I ate escargot!
 That choicest of French delicacies, hailed by the world’s culinary snobs.
 It was doused in a herby, garlicky butter … Continue reading Garçon there’s a snail in my plate!

 What does a self respecting Catholic do on a Sunday?
-Well, we eat copious amounts of food, feed others and grin as we drift into what that beautiful thing called the siesta.
+Well, we eat copious amounts of food, feed others and grin as we drift into that beautiful thing called the siesta.
 One of the things that aids in this single-minded weekend obsession is the Goan sausage.
-It is by far the best legacy left … Continue reading What all Pulaos should be- the Goan Sausage Pulao!
+It is by far the best legacy left behind … Continue reading What all Pulaos should be- the Goan Sausage Pulao!

 In the first of a series of Food Crawls across Mumbai, I visit the little South India of the city- Matunga.
 This is an old neighbourhood in central Mumbai that has been the hub of South Indian food, traditions and produce for decades.
 The area has a sizeable population of the gentle people of the … Continue reading Food crawl Mumbai- The South Indian delights of Matunga’s streets